Information on academic credits, academic levels and studying multiple short courses and modules in health-related professional and short courses.

 - Master’s - 180 Level M Credits

-You also have the option to not undertake assessment if you do not require the academic credit.
-This may apply where the course is being taken as a professional development opportunity and a Statement of Attendance will suffice.
+There are options not to undertake an assessment of learning should you not require academic credit.
+This may apply where the course is being taken as a professional development opportunity and where a Statement of Attendance will suffice as evidence for practice.
+We also offer a range of non-credit bearing courses throughout the academic year.

 (0)117 32 81158.